 Dr. Tom Reiner is an Assistant Professor of Psychology at Troy University.
 He received his B.A. and M.A. from California State University, Sacramento and his Ph.D. in Experimental Psychology from the University of Nevada, Reno.
-Before joining the academy, Dr. Reiner was a Research Program Specialist with the State of California for ten years.
-Research interests: melody recognition and music perception, auditory short-term memory, personality traits associated with level of cognitive development.
+In addition to teaching, Dr. Reiner was a Research Program Specialist with the State of California for ten years.
+Dr. Reiner’s research interests include investigating melody recognition, auditory short-term memory, survey development, and the psychology of creativity.

 Dr. Reynolds started with Troy in 2004 after serving 20 years in the US Air Force.
 He has degrees in Electrical Engineering, Teleprocessing Science, an Ed.S., and an Ed.D.